SAP-docs/preview.developer.concur.com/PULLMERGE.md

 ## Introduction

-Concur maintain two public websites for customers providing API documentation:
+Concur maintains two public websites for customers providing API documentation:
 * developer.concur.com
 * preview.developer.concur.com

-Each site is maintained in its own github repository with the static content served up using GitHub pages
+Each site is maintained in its own github repository with the static content served up using GitHub pages.

 The main site most customers will use is developer.concur.com.
 Edits and new content are made initially in the preview repository and, periodically, the documentation team will need to transfer that content to the main site when a new release is needed.